Detection of Functional Communities in Networks of Randomly Coupled Oscillators Using the Dynamic-Mode Decomposition: Introduction

-In this paper, we are concerned with the setting of coupled oscillators on networks.
-The network itself may have community structure (which is based on its structural communities), and one can examine it through one or more of the myriad available methods for community detection \cite{fortunato}.
-Additionally, by examining the output of such a dynamical system and tracking phenomena such as synchronization, one can also study the same system's functional community structure.
-This topic was explored by Arenas et al. \cite{arenas1} through an investigation of coupled Kuramoto oscillators on networks.
-The fact that coupled Kuramoto models have been studied so extensively \cite{rodrigues} makes then an ideal test case for studies of functional-community detection in coupled oscillators, with a view towards extending such analysis to other systems (including experimental ones, such as when studying neuroimaging data \cite{bassett2013}).
-In our work, we have coupled oscillators in mind, but other types of dynamical systems on networks can also have functional communities \cite{chauhan2012}.
+In the present study of functional communities, we consider the setting of coupled oscillators on networks.
+The network itself may have community structure (which is based on its structural communities), which one can examine through one or more of the myriad available methods for community detection \cite{fortunato}.
+Additionally, by examining the output of coupled oscillators on a network and tracking phenomena such as synchronization, one can also study the same system's functional community structure.
+This topic was explored by Arenas et al.~\cite{arenas1} in an investigation of coupled Kuramoto oscillators on networks.
+The fact that coupled Kuramoto models have been studied so extensively \cite{rodrigues} makes then an ideal test case for studies of functional-community detection in coupled oscillators, with a view towards extending such analysis to other systems (including experimental ones, such as in analysis of neuroimaging data \cite{bassett2013}).
+Although we study coupled oscillators in our work, other types of dynamical systems on networks can also have functional communities \cite{chauhan2012}.

-Arenas et al. \cite{arenas1} examined Kuramoto oscillators that are coupled to each other on a network with a hierarchical community structure (with small, denser communities nested inside larger, sparser ones), and they examined how the architecture of structural communities affects the formation of functional communities, as quantified by how long it takes oscillators to synchronize.
-Oscillators in denser communities synchronize faster than oscillators in sparser ones.
-Variations of coupled Kuramoto oscillators have also been used to study of functional communities \cite{boccaletti, wu}.
-In these papers, the network architecture was fixed, and the key question concerned constructing partitions of networks that are based on oscillator dynamics.
+Arenas et al. \cite{arenas1} examined Kuramoto oscillators that are coupled to each other on a network with a hierarchical community structure (with smaller, denser communities nested inside larger, sparser ones), and they examined how the architecture of structural communities affects the formation of functional communities, as quantified by how long it takes the oscillators to synchronize.
+They demonstrated that oscillators in denser communities synchronize faster than oscillators in sparser ones.
+Variations of coupled Kuramoto oscillators on networks have also been used to study the coalescence of functional communities \cite{boccaletti,wu}.
+In these papers, the network architecture was fixed and the researchers sought to partition the networks based on the dynamics of the oscillators.